Athozs/hass-additional-ca/README.md

 * In case you generate a self-signed TLS/SSL certificate, it gives you a `.crt` file (or equivalent), that could be an equivalent of a personal/own/private/custom trusted CA.

-This documentation uses 'private CA' or 'self-signed cert' alternatively for the same purpose.
+📒 This documentation uses 'private CA' or 'self-signed cert' alternatively for the same purpose.

 ## 📘 What are the use-cases with this integration ?

-You want to import Certificate file into Home Assistant host/container trust store, to access 3rd-party service with TLS/SSL:
+You want to import Certificate file into Home Assistant host/container trust store, in order to access 3rd-party service with TLS/SSL:

-* Some of your installed integrations in Home Assistant need to access devices or third-party services with TLS/SSL (HTTPS, etc), and you got a ca.crt (or equivalent) from the service provider.
+* Some of your installed integrations in Home Assistant need to access devices or third-party services with TLS/SSL (HTTPS, etc), and you got a ca.crt (or equivalent) from the service provider, you can load it with _Additional CA_ integration.
-* You generated a self-signed TLS/SSL certificate for your own service (personal HTTPS Web server, etc) that you want to be trusted by Home Assistant.
+* You generated a self-signed TLS/SSL certificate for your own service (personal HTTPS Web server, etc) that you want to be trusted by Home Assistant, you can load it with _Additional CA_ integration.

 ![](img/hass-additional-ca.png)